Thinking about what A Levels, BTECs or other courses to take after your GCSEs? We can help you with this important

-- Employers - may also want good grades in preferred subjects.
-For example, Science, Maths or Construction may be preferred for a level 4 Construction Apprenticeship
+- Employers - They may also want good grades in preferred subjects.
+For example, Science, Maths or Construction may be preferred for a Level 4 Construction Apprenticeship

-- UCAS Points & Grades - What are they?
-Good grades in A level or equivalent subjects can earn you more UCAS points needed for entry to many university courses.
+- UCAS Points & Grades needed for university and further learning - Good grades in A Level or equivalent subjects can earn you more UCAS points needed for entry to many university courses.
 Find out more about UCAS Tariff Points on the UCAS website

 If you are still unsure about what to do after GCSEs explore your Options at 16.

 - A Levels - are usually exam-focused in many academic and well-established subjects.
 You can also do A Levels in newer, vocational subjects like Media Studies.
 You can usually study between 1 and 3 different A Level subjects which will allow you to study a range of subjects, particularly useful if you want to keep your options open.

-Facilitating subjects – what are they?
-Why should I take them?
+Facilitating subjects – What are they and why should I choose them?

 - English Literature